milos85vasic/Sharrow/README.md

 For services that require authentication, ShareConnect supports optional username and password configuration:
 - Configure username and password in each service profile
-- Credentials are stored securely with the same SQLCipher encryption as other data
+- Credentials are stored securely in Room database with SQLCipher encryption
-- Authentication is applied automatically when sending requests to protected services
+- Enhanced authentication support:
+  - **qBittorrent**: Cookie-based authentication with automatic login
+  - **Transmission**: Session ID handling with automatic retry
+  - **jDownloader**: My.JDownloader API with fallback to legacy API
+  - **Basic Auth**: Standard HTTP basic authentication for other services
+- Visual lock indicator on profiles with credentials
 - All authentication data follows the same privacy policies (no data leaves the device without user action)

 ### For MeTube and YT-DLP